Following the River Tyne to Ouseburn

 ‘What is really needed is an allround education of the higher impulses true manliness, and womanliness justice, and pity.
 To try to promote these has been my humble but earnest endeavour, and until they are more genuinely aroused, the legislature is useless, for it is the people who make the laws’

-Coulson was born in Haltwhistle, Northumberland, in 1840 and, as I think his pose and expression suggest, was a colonel in the army before retiring in 1892; after which he served as a magistrate and on the boards of many charities concerned with child and animal welfare.
+Coulson was born in Haltwhistle, Northumberland, in 1840 and, as I think his pose and expression suggest, was a colonel in the army before retiring in 1892.
+Later he served as a magistrate and on the boards of many charities concerned with child and animal welfare.
 He toured schools and borstals giving lectures on morality, and published essays on the welfare of women and children.
 He is depicted wearing the distinctive plaid cloth that he was in the habit of wearing.

 The statue is of bronze and double life-size.
-It was sculpted by Arnold Frรฉdรฉric Rechberg and stands on a stone block, underneath which is a slab of red granite from which the two drinking troughs are carved.
-It commands a lovely view of the river; although Coulson is perhaps surprisingly positioned to face away from the view and is looking instead at the Sailorโs Bethel church across the road.
+It was sculpted by Arnold Frédéric Rechberg and stands on a stone block, underneath which is a slab of red granite from which the two drinking troughs are carved.
+It commands a lovely view of the river.
+But Coulson is perhaps surprisingly positioned to face away from the view, and is looking instead at the Sailor’s Bethel church across the road.
 Surprising that is until you remember his devotion to the welfare of others.

 The mouth of the Ouseburn

-You could carry on from here along the main road which soon crosses the Ouseburn on the Walker Bridge, and to do so will save you repeating the climb up the bank; but I recommend retracing your steps to the riverside and following the path to the mouth of the burn.
-At low tide the boats will be stranded on the muddy banks, or at high tide bobbing at their moorings; either way, they make a colourful scene.
+You could carry on from here along the main road which soon crosses the Ouseburn on the Walker Bridge.
+To do so will save you repeating the climb up the bank, but I recommend retracing your steps to the riverside and following the path to the mouth of the burn.
+At low tide the boats will be stranded on the muddy banks, or at high tide bobbing at their moorings.
+Either way, they make a colourful scene.

 Turn left here and the path will take you to a smaller bridge.
 Cross this to reach a small boatyard which if open is a great place for photos.

 Ahead to your right is the Hub, a focal point for keen cyclists in the area, especially those following the cycle route along the Tyne to the sea.
-But you donโt need to be a cyclist to grab a sandwich and drink in its welcoming cafรฉ; it has seating by the water for good weather visits and views.
+But you don’t need to be a cyclist to grab a sandwich and drink in its welcoming café.
+It has seating by the water for good weather visits and views.

 Following the Ouseburn

-From the mouth of the burn you can follow the footpath called Riverside Walkway along the eastern bank (on your right as you leave the Tyne).
+From the mouth of the burn you can follow the footpath called Riverside Walkway along the eastern bank.
 Or you could take Ouse Street and Lime Street along its western bank.
-The latter is there recommended route if you like to spot street art.
+The latter is the recommended route if you like to spot street art.
 Either will bring you to the heart of Ouseburn.

 Here you will find lots to do.
-Thereโs a nationally acclaimed museum devoted to childrenโs literature, Seven Stories, which in normal times has loads going on for families: crafts, author visits and exhibitions of original work by illustrators, for instance.
-There is a city farm here too; an acclaimed music venue, the Cluny; and another traditional old pub, the Ship Inn; plus several small galleries on Stepney Bank, where you will also find a working stable.
+There’s a nationally acclaimed museum devoted to children’s literature, Seven Stories, which has loads going on for families: crafts, author visits and exhibitions of original work by illustrators, for instance.
+There is a city farm here too; an acclaimed music venue, the Cluny; and another traditional old pub, the Ship Inn.
+And there are several small galleries on Stepney Bank, where you will also find a working stable.

 I visit Newcastle very regularly.
 The photos in this post were taken on visits between 2012 and 2019.